 Assistive Technology is any item, piece of equipment or product system that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.
-Disability Services has software and devices available for students to use.
-The software is available in several computer labs across campus.
-Some devices are available to check out to qualified students.
-Contact Disability Services regarding the availability of specific Assistive Technology.
+Access & Accommodation Services (AAS) has software and devices available for students to use.
+Contact AAS regarding accessible lab locations, a technology assessment/demonstration, or the availability of specific Assistive Technology.

 - Digital Recorder